alexpeattie/letsencrypt-fromscratch/README.md

 }
 ```

+> :warning: V2 breaking change: several endpoints have been renamed, and LE has switched from kebab-case to camelCase.

 (Note: unlike most of the API's endpoints, the directory is viewable without any kind of special signed request, you can just visit it [in your browser](https://acme-staging-v02.api.letsencrypt.org)).

 The camel-cased keys in the JSON object indicate the action (`newAccount` for account registration, `newOrder` to order a certificate etc.), and the values are the URI we'll need to make a signed request to.
 Even though [Cool URIs don't change](https://www.w3.org/Provider/Style/URI), using the directory means we don't have to hard-code the endpoints - and so our client is more resilient to any changes Let's Encrypt might make (credit to [@kelunik](https://github.com/kelunik) for suggesting this).